20/20, No Glasses Required

 Ortho-K can stop the progression of nearsightedness.
 Enjoy your day, without need for vision correction!
 Ortho-K is a non-surgical Gentle Vision Shaping System (GVSS) that uses contact lenses worn overnight to reshape the cornea.

 Similar to a retainer used for Orthodontics, the lenses maintain a functional shape throughout the night, so that during the following day you can see—without glasses and contacts.
-Dr. Carlsson has worked with both children and adults to help them correct their vision with Ortho-K.
+Our Doctors work with both children and adults to help them correct their vision with Ortho-K.